 Building this alignment ensures that you create a cohesive experience for your users before and after they start actively using your product.

 However, don't put everything on your users all at once.
 Analyze the user journey to identify different ways to deliver targeted in-app messaging.
+For this purpose, you can lay out the journeys using an online whiteboard.

 In short, customize your in-product messaging based on your overall messaging framework.
 Gradually introduce these in-app messages to help users derive more value from your product.